inexorgame-obsolete/blog-data/post/2015/11-09-pyrimethamine-edition.md

 #### News from the build frontier
-Unfortanly a propper build and testing pipeline is hard to build, but we're making great success lately
+Unfortunately a proper build and testing pipeline is hard to build, but we're making great success lately

 - Thanks to 'Obstriegel' we now provision an own Jenkins
 - Nooby lately shows great efforts to establish a Travis-CI based packaging for OSX, stay tuned!